AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Evaluate against roadmap of prm or rrt
 - [x] Make ILIR revert graph faster like in SHGPlanner
 - [ ] Create LTC extrem test environment to show multiple hierarchy connections and campus, building, floor, room, .. level
+- [ ] Add Metric for longer straight path.
+Average length of path before a turn is made.

 Semantics